Resources for Faculty Mentors

 Types of Projects We Fund

 USP funds research and scholarship in all academic disciplines, including original creative works in the arts and humanities.
 Projects may contribute directly to a faculty member’s research area (for example, assigning a student to a sub-component of your larger research goals), or come out of a more independent research interest proposed by the student.
 The key factor in either case is that the student be actively engaged in addressing a substantive research question or creative project.
 Student work should move beyond simple lab or research assistance (data entry, routine lab tasks, etc.) to active engagement in framing and answering the research question(s).
-One way we try to ensure substantive involvement is by requiring that all proposals be student-written (although mentors are encouraged to provide guidance and editorial assistance during the drafting process).
+Proposals must be student-written, although mentors are encouraged to provide guidance and editorial assistance during the drafting process.